The sceptical shepherd

 They’ll string him up like mutton

-The first verse is spoken to the other shepherds (disappearing towards Bethlehem).
+The first verse is spoken to the other shepherds "off stage" as they disappear towards Bethlehem.
 After a brief pause the rest of the piece is soliloquy.